opentracing/opentracing-cpp/docs/usage.md

 ##### Logs
-The `log` functions work similarly, but are implicitly associated with the current wall-time as well.
+The `log` functions work similarly, but logs are also implicitly associated with the current wall-time as well.
 Users can control the time-stamp behavior if they wish by providing it explicitly:

 ```
-acme::SpanGuard span(acme::Tracer::instance()->start("get_bookmarks"));
+Span* span(Tracer::start("get_bookmarks"));
 span->log("db_access", account_id);             // Use current wall-time
 span->log("redis_access", site, 1484003943000); // Accessed redis on Jan 9, 2017 at 23:19:02 GMT
 ```